 Teaching is therefore a very special profession.
 But it is also a very practical profession.
 The job market for teachers is huge, the demand for them is constant, and the salaries are competitive.
-For example, the annual median salary of all elementary school teachers in the United States today is about $55,000 (U.S. Bureau of Labor Statistics, or BLS).
+For example, the annual median salary of all elementary school teachers in the United States is $59,020 (U.S. Bureau of Labor Statistics, 2016, or BLS).
 For secondary school teachers, the figure is slightly higher.

 Salaries in the teaching profession depend upon three major factors: geography, educational attainment, and length of service.
 Many teachers who (a) work in urban school districts, (b) have advanced degrees, and (c) have been around awhile, may achieve salaries that range upwards of $70,000 or $80,000, or even higher.

 Teacher education programs are also an avenue into school administration.
 The median annual salary for elementary and secondary school principals is about $87,000, and many of them make $100,000 or more.

 As everyone who reads the newspapers knows, the teaching profession is in turmoil right now.
 Many efforts are underway to institute reforms designed to increase teaching effectiveness.
 In addition, the current recession has not spared teachers.
 Due to budget cutbacks at the local, state, and federal levels, teaching jobs have been lost.